phetsims/build-a-nucleus/doc/implementation-notes.md

   particles.
 - __ShellModelNucleus__: A subtype of ParticleAtom.
 This manages the positions and motion of all particles in the nucleus on the Chart Intro screen.
-- __ParticleAtomNode__: Node that holds the ParticleView's from ParticleAtom.
-Rearranges particles in different node layers and has a blue electron cloud.
+- __ParticleAtomNode__: Node that holds the ParticleView instances from ParticleAtom.
+Rearranges particles in different
+  node layers and has a blue electron cloud.
 - __Particle__: The model for a particle.
 It contains information about the particle type, id, color, position, and destination, among others.
 - __ParticleNode__: An icon for a particle, just a circle node with a color gradient.